A Great Team

 Pissed-off about: The rise of anti-scientific agendas in politics

-Optimistic about: The fact that every major societal change used to look crazy
+Optimistic about: The fact that every major societal change used to be thought of as impossible

 Inspired by: “Success consists of going from failure to failure without loss of optimism.” – Winston Churchill

 Kareeshma is enraptured by the mind-body-environment connection.
 She joined Greater Good Studio in 2016 with great excitement about bridging her experience in the built environment with the practice of human-centered design, and using design research to create positive, social and environmental impact.
 Kareeshma holds a Masters in Architecture and Urban & Regional Planning, and a Post-Professional Certificate in Social and Environmental Design from Archeworks.
 When not in the studio, you can find Kareeshma in motion through dance and yoga.